Shrekrish92/Chatbot-with-LLama2-/README.md

 ## Installation & Usage
 Since this is a Jupyter Notebook, all required installations are included in the first code block.
 Simply run the notebook cells sequentially to set up the environment and execute the workflow.

+## Requirements

+A Hugging Face API Token is required to run this notebook.
+Ensure you have a valid token and set it up in your environment before execution.
+Since this is a Jupyter Notebook, all required installations are included in the first code block.
+Simply run the notebook cells sequentially to set up the environment and execute the workflow.

 ## Future Enhancements
 - Support for additional document formats (e.g., DOCX, TXT)
 - Advanced chunking and embedding strategies for better retrieval